5jt/aipltest/docs/FUNCTIONS.md

 ### Array `X`:

-If `X` is  none of the above sythesised datatypes, it is just an array.
+If `X` is  none of the above synthesised datatypes, it is just an array.

-`at` indexes along the leading axis and derives an implicit outrange value
+`at` indexes along the leading axis.
+The implicit outrange value is derived  by `pt`.

 ### Scalar `X`: